 You should make sure the driver/passengers in the other vehicle are okay, and you should exchange insurance information, but please do NOT discuss the details of the auto accident.
 That information should be reserved for the proper authorities.

 Do NOT Admit Fault to Anyone

 Admitting fault is not your responsibility.
 Fault may be determined by an officer on the scene, or the insurance companies involved in the claim.
-Once you admit fault on or off the record, it will be difficult to take back.
+Once you admit fault for an auto accident, on or off the record, it will be difficult to take back.